Doxuno

 TERM

-This Agreement commences on April 1, 2026 and continues until June 30, 2026, unless earlier terminated pursuant to the terms herein.
+This Agreement commences on April 1, 2026 and continues until June 30, 2026, unless earlier terminated under its terms.

 4.